ka8725/ka8725.github.com/_posts/2012-10-25-clean-up-controllers-with-inherited-resources.md

 Check out [InheritedResources gem](https://github.com/josevalim/inherited_resources) and read its README.
 I promise you will find there a lot of interesting information which I've omited in my post.
 Also README is not contained information for all possibilities, so I would recommend you to read sources.

 I hope you don't blame me for your spent time.
 Thank you for your reading!

+PS. *InheritedResources* is  compatible with [cacan](https://github.com/ryanb/cancan/wiki/Inherited-Resources).
+You have to add one line code `load_and_authorize_resource` and your restrictions will work exactly how you want.